williamouyang/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

 # Introduction

-The Okta Sign-In Widget is a Javascript widget from Okta that gives you a fully featured and customizable login experience which can be used to authenticate users on any web site.
+The Okta Sign-In Widget is a JavaScript widget from Okta that gives you a fully featured and customizable login experience which can be used to authenticate users on any web site.